AndrzejRomaniuk/CV/README.md

 # 🐭GENERAL PROFILE
 ---

-Self-driven and passionate about his work, I am a published PhD graduate with background in micromammal archaeology and academic teaching (statistics and statistical programming).
-I hope to either continue my academic career, combining archaeology and evoltionary biology, or find a place where my broad range of skills may be of use.
+Self-driven and passionate about his work, I am a published PhD graduate with a background in micromammal archaeology and academic teaching (statistics and statistical programming).
+I hope to either continue my academic career, combining archaeology and evolutionary biology to investigate human impact on both domesticated and wild species evolution or find a place where my broad range of skills may be of use.

 [Email](mailto:andrzej.romaniuk@ed.ac.uk) / [LinkedIn](https://www.linkedin.com/in/andrzej-aleksander-romaniuk-74145292/) / [ORCID](https://orcid.org/0000-0002-4977-9241) / [Researchgate](https://www.researchgate.net/profile/Andrzej-Romaniuk)